BLCM/BLCMods/README.md

 To download the files click the green `Clone or Download` button in the top right.

 Installing these files follows the same process as for the BL2 Community Patch using the [Patcher](https://github.com/AnotherBugworm/Borderlands2Patcher)

+## Requirements

+These mods can only be installed on PC and will never be ported to consoles due to technical and legal limitations.
+All non-headhunter DLC is required for the patch and likely most mods.